 Pathway: Prayer Teams

 Anyone who is called upon to lead public prayer may feel anxious and possibly inadequate for such a task.
-This course offers help for novices as well as veteran leaders of prayer as they create and deliver appropriate prayers for those on whose behalf the prayer is offered.
+This course offers help for novices as well as veteran leaders of prayer as they create and deliver appropriate prayers in public settings.

 Learners will: